open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_httpoison/README.md

 * The [Erlang opentelemetry SDK](https://github.com/open-telemetry/opentelemetry-erlang) stores
   the currently active span in a `pdict`, a per-process dict.
-  If Telepoison is called from a different process than the one that initially handled the request and created the "server-side" span, Telepoison won't find a parent span and will create a new root client span, losing the trace context.
+  If OpentelemetryHTTPoison is called from a different process than the one that initially handled the request and created the "server-side" span, OpentelemetryHTTPoison won't find a parent span and will create a new root client span, losing the trace context.
-  In this case, your only option to correctly propagate the trace context is to manually pass around the parent span, and pass it to Telepoison when doing the HTTP client request.
+  In this case, your only option to correctly propagate the trace context is to manually pass around the parent span, and pass it to OpentelemetryHTTPoison when doing the HTTP client request.

 * If the request fails due to nxdomain, the `process_response_status_code` hook is not called and therefore the span is not ended.